sagar-acharya/react-skeleton/README.md

 # My First React Demo App
 # ![React] (public/images/index.png)

-### This Demo app required following commands to be execute before you start using or making any changes
+#### This Demo app required following commands to be execute before you start using it or making any changes

 ```{r, engine='sh', count_lines}
     $ npm install -g browserify